WATCH: Epic dance-off between Florida teacher, student goes viral

 In the video, teacher Yolanda Turner and a student are seen busting moves to Missy Elliot’s “Lose Control.”

-As of Wednesday evening, the 38-second clip has more than 5 million views.
-But the video on Twitter isn’t just grabbing the attention of regular users, the video also made its way to Missy Elliot herself.
+The 38-second clip has more than 5 million views as of Wednesday evening.
+But the video on Twitter isn’t just grabbing the attention of regular users; the video also made its way to Missy Elliot herself.
 Elliot replied to McClain’s tweet with fire emojis.

 “I want them to walk away knowing that this was one of the best years that we’ve had,” Turner said.